samgeles/portfolio/README.md

 - Analysed data to target high-value customers based on demographics and attributes
 - Developed dashboards to communicate findings with visuals

+  **Challenges**
+  - identify data quality issues for clients current data
+  - creating the variables for which customer value should be measured by
+  - identify what groups of customers to target

+  **Techniques Used**
+  - performed exploratory data analysis using python
+  - utilized Recency Frequency Monetary Scoring to segment customers
+  - performed K-means clustering with RFM segments to identify target groups

+  **Conclusions**
+  -

 **Tableau Viz I Created**